section-engineering-education/engineering-education/content/articles/building-a-java-application-with-jenkins-in-docker/index.md

 ![docker hub login](/engineering-education/building-a-java-application-with-jenkins-in-docker/docker-hub-login.png)

 Go back to your project and click `Build Now`, then navigate to the console output.
 The output should look, as shown in the image below.

 This means that our image has been successfully built and pushed to Docker Hub:

 ![docker image push](/engineering-education/building-a-java-application-with-jenkins-in-docker/docker-image-push.png)

 ### Conclusion
 In this tutorial, we have learned how to set up and configure Jenkins in Docker.
 We also built and tested a Java application code and hosted it on Github.

 We gave Jenkins access to our Docker Hub account to perform post-commit build triggers.
-Lastly, we learned about Docker-in-Docker and how to build Docker images in a Docker container.
+Finally, we learned about Docker-in-Docker and how to build Docker images in a Docker container.

+Happy coding!

 ### References
 - [Building CI/CD pipelines with Jenkins](https://opensource.com/article/19/9/intro-building-cicd-pipelines-jenkins)